An injury to one is still an injury to all

 Boost workplace morale, defend rights, advance interests, and survive empires lurching themselves a mischief with class solidarity

 Every day we are told that “money makes the world go round.”
 That’s funny because it seems like workers make everything.
-It’s almost as though the increasingly ethnofascist aristocracy of wealth routinely devalue workers and our unions because they fear our self-awareness, class consciousness and unity (stop saying bad things about gaslighting, commies).
+It’s almost as though aristocratic hoarders of wealth and virtue routinely devalue workers and our unions because they fear our self-awareness, class consciousness and unity (stop saying bad things about gaslighting, commies).

-We owe it to ourselves to be organised; we might not like class struggle, but class struggle seems to know where to find us.
+We owe it to ourselves to be organised; we might not like class struggle, but class struggle knows where to find us.
 There is class power in a union.

 I transcended my alienating individualism by signing a Red Card and I’ve never looked back!